 4th June 2019 - Powder Characterisation

-For spray dried powders, physical characterisation is a key step in the development of a formulation, process or product.
+For spray dried powders, powder characterisation is a key step in the development of a formulation, process or product.
 Understanding the key physical characteristics can mean the difference between success and failure of a pharmaceutical product.

 The following are just some important properties of powders that we routinely assess: